Rosemary Orange Bread

 - Additional fresh rosemary and whole peppercorns, optional

 - Punch dough down.
-Roll into a 15-in. x 1-in. rectangle.
-Starting at the short end, roll up jelly-roll style.
+Roll into a 15x1-in. rectangle.
+Starting at a short end, roll up jelly-roll style.
 Pinch edges to seal and shape into an oval.
-Place with seam side down on a greased baking sheet.
+Place seam side down on a greased baking sheet.
 Cover and let rise until nearly doubled, about 30 minutes.

 Wonderful bread!
 Very light taste of both orange and rosemary.
 The orange came from our orange tree and the rosemary from our herb garden.